VaderZA/nzbget_scripts/README.md

-# Collection of custom Nzbget scrips
+## Collection of custom Nzbget scripts
 Various script to post process on completion of download